asifriaz412/Student_Performance_Prediction_System_Using_DeepLearning/README.md

 Identify significant predictors.
 4. Model Training

-The machine learning model is trained using:
+The machine/Deep learning model is trained using:

 🤖 Machine Learning Models Used
 🌲 Random Forest